 Candidates will receive points based on their proposed job creation, and job maintenance if they are purchasing an existing business.
 The proposed job creation must take place within 365 days (12 months) of an applicant's arrival to the province.

 For the proposed business, candidates must identify the number of FTE positions that will be created and maintained.
-The maximum score available for this section is 36.
-Candidates must score at least two points, or 12 points if they are proposing a Key Staff Member, to meet the minimum requirements for this section.
+The maximum score available for this section is 20.
+Candidates must score at least 8 points, or 10 points if they are proposing a Key Staff Member, to meet the minimum requirements for this factor.
 In addition, candidates will not qualify if they do not create at least one FTE.
 If proposing a Key Staff Member, candidates must create a minimum of three FTEs.

 |Number of FTE Job Positions Created and Maintained||Points|